-Despite the adverse impact that low oil prices had on offshore oil and gas projects, industry experts say a wide range of new offshore oil and gas production facilities are set to be put into operation in 2018–2021.
+Despite the adverse impact that low oil prices had on offshore oil and gas projects, industry experts say a wide range of new offshore oil and gas production facilities are to be put into operation in 2018–2021.

 Low prices for hydrocarbons had a serious adverse impact on offshore oil and gas projects.
-The oil price drop caused a made oil producing companies cut costs, which had a negative impact on oilfield service providers and producers of oilfield equipment.
+The oil price drop made oil producing companies cut costs, which had a negative impact on oilfield service providers and producers of oilfield equipment.
 However, this business is recovering quite quickly since early 2017.
 A number of major projects have been approved.
 It is predicted that a wide range of new oil and gas production facilities will be put into operation in offshore areas during the period of 2018–2021.

 In Russia, this process is, unfortunately, complicated by the sanctions.
 The obstructions that stand in the way of the new generation of Russian oil and gas production projects can prevent the technological breakthrough based on the joint efforts of leading service and equipment suppliers.

 The crisis of the last three years has negatively affected offshore oil and gas projects.
 The surplus of oil supplies in the global market triggered by the shale revolution in the United States led to a fall in prices in the second half of 2014.
 The lowest Brent oil price was registered on January 20, 2016 ($26.01 per barrel).
 However, last year the average price for oil was $45.

 According to forecasts, we can expect a growth in demand for oil in 2018.
 Nevertheless, any continuation of the shale revolution in the United States will keep oil prices from growing.
 Over the years of the crisis, the cost of breakeven oil development in low-permeability reservoirs fell by 39%.
 The production rate of such oil in the United States, after a significant drop in Q1 2017, reached a maximum again and broke the record of 2014.